simon-javier/backup-manuscript-thesis/main.typ

 Both @guo_smartphone-based_2021 and @abdusalomov_accessible_2025 show how simplifying AI models and running them directly on devices can bring powerful medical tools to rural healthcare.
 At the same time, challenges remain, such as hardware compatibility and more clinical testing.

 Another common and practical way to build models that save resources is to use large pre-trained deep learning models without fully retraining them.
 This method is known as transfer learning.
 It works by using powerful Convolutional Neural Networks (CNNs) as feature extractors.
-In a study by @isewon_optimizing_2025, researchers tested this method by using popular CNNs such as VGG-16, ResNet-50, and EfficientNet-B0 to pull out important features from medical images.
+In a study by @isewon_optimizing_2025, they tested this method by using popular CNNs such as VGG-16, ResNet-50, and EfficientNet-B0 to pull out important features from medical images.
 These features were then used as inputs for simpler machine learning models, such as Logistic Regression (LR), Random Forests, and Naïve Bayes #cite(<isewon_optimizing_2025>, form: "normal").

 The study found that this mix of deep CNNs and shallow models creates a good balance between strong prediction performance and efficiency.
 For example, when a simple LR model was trained on features extracted by VGG-16, it reached almost the same accuracy as a fully trained VGG-16 model for classifying medical images.
 The key difference was that it used far less time and memory, making it more practical for devices with limited processing power #cite(<isewon_optimizing_2025>, form: "normal").